People's Grocery lynchings: March 5–8, 1892

 On Saturday, March 5, Judge Julius DuBose, a former Confederate soldier, was quoted in the Appeal-Avalanche newspaper as vowing to form a posse to get rid of the "high-handed rowdies" in the Curve.
 That same day John Mosby, a black painter, was fatally shot after an altercation with a clerk in another white grocery in the Curve; as reported in the Appeal-Avalanche, Mosby cursed at the clerk after being denied credit for a purchase and the clerk responded by punching him.
 Mosby returned that evening and hit the clerk with a stick, whereupon the clerk shot him.

 The People's Grocery men were increasingly concerned about an attack upon them, based on Dubose's threat and the Mosby shooting.
 They consulted a lawyer but were told since they were outside the city limits they could not depend on police protection and should prepare to defend themselves.

 On the evening of March 5, six armed white men—including a county sheriff and recently deputized plainclothes civilians—headed toward the People's Grocery.
 White papers claimed their purpose was to inquire after Will Stewart and arrest him if he was there.
 In an account written by five black ministers in the St. Paul Appeal, the men were said to arrive with a rout in mind, for they had first gone to William Barrett's place then divided up and surreptitiously posted themselves at the front and back entrance to the People's Grocery.
 The men inside, already anticipating a mob attack, were being surrounded by armed whites and did not know they were officers of the law.

 When the whites entered the store they were shot at and several were hit; McDowell was captured at the scene and identified as an assailant.
-The black postman Nat Trigg was seized by deputy Charley Cole but Trigg shot Cole in the face and managed to escape.
+The black postman Nat Trigg was seized by deputy Charley Cole but Trigg shot Cole in the face blinding him in one eye, and Trigg managed to escape.
 The injured whites retreated to Barrett's store and more deputized whites were dispatched to the grocery where they eventually arrested thirteen blacks and seized a cache of weapons and ammunition.

 Reports in white papers described the shooting as a cold-blooded, calculated ambush by the blacks and, though none of the deputies had died, they predicted the wounds of Cole and Bob Harold, who was shot in the face and neck, would prove fatal.
 The five ministers writing in theSt.
 Paul Appeal said as soon as the black men realized the intruders were law officers they dropped their weapons and submitted to arrest, confident they would be able to explain their case in court.